The Miami "RADAR" Trial - RAdiosurgical Debulking of Asymptomatic/Radiographic Spinal Cord Compression

 - No

 Inclusion Criteria: 1.
 Male and female participants ages ≥ 18.
-2. Solid tumors causing MESCC for which surgery is an option as first-line treatment.
+2. Solid tumors causing Metastatic epidural spinal cord compression (MESCC) for which surgery is an option as first-line treatment.
 3. Tumor histologies eligible for treatment include breast, prostate, sarcoma, melanoma, gastrointestinal types, NSCLC and renal cancers.
 Other solid malignancy types are also allowed at discretion of investigator if not specifically excluded by criteria.
 4. MRI of involved spine within 4 weeks prior to registration to determine extent of spine involvement.
-5. Bilsky scale ≥ 1c MESCC with tumor ≤ 1 mm from the spinal cord or cauda equina nerve ro…
+5. Bilsky scale ≥ 1c MESCC with tumor ≤ 1 mm…

 Interventions